Where to Eat the Best Paella in Seville (6 Top Restaurants)

 Which Spanish city has the best paella?

-Although paella is often seen as a traditional Spanish dish, and it’s known internationally, this rice dish originated in Valencia, and therefore, you will find the most authentic and best paella in Valencia.
+Although paella is often seen as a traditional Spanish dish and is known internationally, it originated in Valencia; therefore, you will find the most authentic and best paella there.

 Do they eat paella in Seville?